mdmtk/docs/edge/source/guide/csp/camera.md

 ### Main Functionality

-* Enable the use of all Cameras
+* Enable or disable the use of all Cameras
-* Disable the use of all Cameras
-* Enable the use of the Front Facing Camera
+* Enable or disable the use of the Front Facing Camera
-* Disable the use of the Front Facing Camera
-* Enable the use of the Rear Facing Camera
+* Enable or disable the use of the Rear Facing Camera
-* Disable the use of the Rear Facing Camera

 ##Parameter Notes
 ###All Cameras
 Pivotal parm: Yes

-Parm name: UseAllCameras

 Description: